 What is environmental liberation?

-As defined by Hodges, environmental liberation is a connection of environmental justice and Black liberation.
-It’s the idea that “environmental justice, climate justice, and Black liberation can only be achieved together, and that Black liberation is liberation for everyone.”
+Ayana Albertini-Fleurant, one of Generation Green's co-founders, first coined the term environmental liberation, and the organization's founding team evolved it into a framework and movement.
+To Hodges, environmental liberation symbolizes the ideas that “environmental justice, climate justice, and Black liberation can only be achieved together, and that Black liberation is liberation for everyone.”

 “In order to be a part of the environmental liberation movement, you must be antiracist, even anti-capitalist, and an abolitionist, because these systems can no longer exist [if we want to achieve environmental liberation].
 It’s not a question of justice, it’s a question of freedom, of liberation, and what does our future look like?”
 Hodges explains.
 “Environmental liberation is something that Generation Green reimagined to capture the early radical political imaginaries of the beginning of the environmental justice movement.”